|

 Second Encounter

-- On early Dec 2007 in Karawatha forest, the She-oak tree area, we saw a dark
+- On early Dec 2007 in Karawatha forest, the She-oak tree forest area, we saw a dark

 red Jewel Beetle on the footpath.
-It seemed sensed something and searching on
+It seemed sensing something and searching on

 soil with some sort of aggressive mating action.
 We thought it might sensed